yanivpaz/yanivpaz.github.io/_posts/2020-04-13-arduino-wsl1.md

 # Using pyfirmata in  WSL
 There is alot of information in the web how to run your first arduino projects.
 Most of information covers Arduino IDE or native python on Windows
-(For exmple - using COM as serial name).
+(For exmple - using COM as serial name instead of /dev/ttyS3 ).

 The link below provides checklist for running your first Arduino project in WSL1 : https://github.com/yanivpaz/code-examples/tree/master/python-arduino